ertugrulsarioglu/ertugrulsarioglu/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter and Kotlin
 - 📫 How to reach me: sariertugrull@gmail.com

 ### Connect with me: